a139573/animal-classification/README.md

 ## ⚙️ Installation Options

+The following installation instructions are meant for a Linux-based operating system.

 ### 1. 🚀 Run the Demo (No installation needed)
-Use `uvx` (assuming `uv` is installed) to download and run the Gradio demo instantly in an isolated, temporary environment.
+Use *uvx* (assuming *uv* is installed) to download and run the Gradio demo instantly in an isolated, temporary environment.
 This includes a mini dataset for quick experiments.

 ```bash
 uvx --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ --from "animal-classification-aldanondo-malon==0.1.3" animal-dashboard
 ```

-Or, if you have CUDA available:
+**(Recommended)** Or, if you have CUDA available:

 ```bash
 uvx --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ --from "animal-classification-aldanondo-malon[gpu]==0.1.3" animal-dashboard